acousticrobot/web-16/_posts/2016-01-01-new-site-launching-2016.md

 #### Simple Styles

 In the sitelen sitelen lessons, for instance, I'm removing the text floating around the images.
 Take a look at lesson 3 [before](/archive/2012/learn_t47_lesson-3.html), and [after](/toki-pona/lesson-3/).
 In the previous version, I spent a lot of time moving the images within a grid system before I was satisfied with how they flowed with the text.
-The thing is, facing this kind of layout on top of writing the lesson kept me from ever getting them finished, which is something I've always wanted to do.
+The thing is, facing this kind of layout on top of writing the lesson kept me from ever getting them finished.
+I'm hoping to have a chance to work on the remaining lessons once I've launched the new site.

-The new style may involve more scrolling, but it's content independent, and actually look better when I take all media sizes into consideration.
+The new style may involve more scrolling, but it's content independent, and actually looks better on phones and laptops.

 #### Files, not a database

-The [version of my site](/archive/2007/) that lasted from 2007 until 2012 was build with completely static files.
-I rebuilt over eight hundred pages, manually typing html and replacing the pertinent details from page to page.
-So moving onto PHP and all Wordpress offered felt incredibly powerful for my next attempt.
+The [2007-2012 version of my site](/archive/2007/) was build with completely static files.
+I rebuilt over eight hundred pages, manually typing HTML and replacing the pertinent details from page to page.
+So moving on to PHP and all Wordpress offered felt incredibly powerful for my next attempt.

-It occurred to me though, how many times the same files were being constructed anew, and always with the same result.
+It occurred to me though, how many times the same files were being processed anew on the backend, and always with the same result.
 Sure, this can be sped up with cashing, but nothing about the pages on my site needs to be so elaborate.
 So far, Jekyll is proving to be the best of both worlds -- the ability to process repeatable content and updates like a dynamic site, but the simplicity and portability of a static one.

 ### Ruby!